lmccart/the-changing-room/sound/README.md

 3. Run `python generate-meditation.py` to create meditation tracks for each emotion (e.g. *afraid-anxious.mp3*) for the desired primary or second language.
 Set `use_primary` to `True` to use the primary language for the intro and `False` to use the secondary language for the intro.
 Make sure you have both `ffmpeg` and `sox` packages installed; both can be installed with Homebrew.
 Missing Python packages can be installed with `pip install`.

 4. The script should move the created meditation tracks from `sound/recordings/final` to `sound/sounds-reflection`.
 If this does not happen, you will need to do it manually.
-You may delete the `sound/recordings` folder after this.
+You may delete the `sound/recordings` and `sound/sounds-longer` folders after this.
+You may also delete the `.aif` sound files in `sound/sounds`, but **do not remove the `.mp3` files.**

-Your overall sound directory should look like this:
+After generating audios, your sound directory should look like this:

 ```
 sound